surreydigitalservices/locate-api/README.md

         - uprn: Unique Property Reference Number
         - gssCode: Government Statistical Service code for the Local Authority this address resides in.

+#### All

-* All: The returns the full data set for an address.
+The returns the full data set for an address.
 In most use cases the presentation object will be sufficient.

         {
             "gssCode": "E09000032",